AMBER Alert issued for 4-month-old in SUV stolen in Ohio

-COLUMBUS, Ohio — An AMBER Alert has been issued for a 4-month-old boy who was in an SUV when it was taken from the KinderCare Learning Center on Tamarack Circle.
+COLUMBUS, Ohio — Columbus police have found a 4-month-old boy safe in an SUV after it was taken from the KinderCare Learning Center on Tamarack Circle.

-Police said the maroon 2008 Acura MDX, with a license plate of JBF7637, was unattended when it was stolen just before 8:30 a.m.

-Police said the boy, Alpha Kamara, is Black and was last seen wearing a maroon long sleeve that says "My Little Cutie" and navy colored pants.
+Police said the boy, Alpha Kamara, and vehicle were found near Ohio Avenue and Hildreth Avenue.

 A mother was dropping off two children at the daycare and the vehicle was stolen by two men as she was walking into the building with the first child, according to police.